connorcimowsky/Weatherloo-Status-Item/README.md

 Weatherloo Status Item
 ====================

-A menu item that displays weather conditions from the University of Waterloo weather station.
+A status item that displays weather conditions from the University of Waterloo weather station.

 ![Screenshot](WeatherlooStatusItemScreenshot.png)